AhoyISki/Firedecor/README.md

 - `extra_themes` will be the declaration of existance for any extra themes you want to use, e.g. `dark light discord`.
 If the theme is not in here, no windows will use it.
 The default is ``;
 - When it comes to extra themes, the configuration section will look exactly like the regular `firedecor` section, except you won't have the `ignore_views` and `extra_themes` options, and will gain the `uses_if` option;
 - `uses_if` is of `criteria` type, and will match all the windows that should use the theme of the current section.
-There is no defaul, so if it is not present, no window will use the theme;
+There is no default, so if it is not present, no window will use the theme;
 - When declaring new themes, you don't need to use every single option on the list.
 If the option isn't present, the theme will simply use the value from the default `firedecor` theme section, so something like:
   ```ini
   [firedecor]